 How to Steam Velvet to Remove Wrinkles

-A clothes steamer does the best job removing wrinkles and rejuvenating crushed pile.
-Hang the garment and move the steamer up and down.
-Don’t hold the steamer too close to stay in one spot too long or you will damage the material.
+A clothes steamer does the best job on velvet for removing wrinkles and rejuvenating crushed pile.
+Hang the garment from a shower rod and move the steamer up and down the garment at least 1/2 inch from the fabric.
+Don’t hold the steamer too close or stay in one spot too long or you will damage the material.
 Use your hands to smooth and lightly shape areas.

-If if the velvet is more wrinkled than you think you can handle, take it to a good dry cleaner.
+If the velvet piece is more wrinkled than you think you can handle, take it to a good dry cleaner.

 How to Store Velvet Clothes and Accessories

-Velvet clothes should be hung, not folded.
+Velvet clothes should always be hung, not folded.
 Folding will leave creases that are difficult to remove.
-Always use a sturdy, padded hanger to prevent shoulder marks and sagging.
+If you must fold, pad the folds with acid-free tissue paper to prevent creases.
+Use a sturdy, padded hanger to prevent shoulder marks and sagging.

-To protect velvet from dust, cover the shoulders of the garment with easy-to-wash cotton fabric.
+To protect velvet from dust, cover the shoulders of the garment with easy-to-wash cotton fabric like a bed sheet or pillowcase.
 For long term storage, always use a breathable, washable fabric storage bag.
 Plastic can trap moisture that can damage fibers and promote mildew growth in damp areas.
 Store in a cool, dry area that does not have huge temperature swings.